-Libya return demand triggers integration headaches
+Libya return demand triggers reintegration headaches

 Libya is the main staging point for people from across Africa and other conflict-ridden areas in their effort to seek refuge in Europe.
 Last year, around 119,000 disembarked from its coastline to reach Italy by boat.

 Those caught at sea by the EU-trained Libyan coastguard are sent back to the country where they face abuse.
 Estimates put the figure of people detained in Libyan centres at around 20,000, or a three to four-fold increase when compared to late last year.
+Those figures have since dropped again to below 5,000, according to Libyan authorities.

 Some of those detained are released to the IOM and sent home where they are helped.

-Note: This article was updated on Wednesday (14 February) at 12:55 to reflect the differences between integration and reintegration.
-It also added that the number of people detained in the Libyan centres have dropped.